ethereum/ethereum-org-website/public/content/developers/docs/consensus-mechanisms/poa/index.md

 ### Malicious signers {#malicious-signers}

-It may happen that a malicious user gets added to the list of signers, or that a signing key/machine is compromised.
+A malicious user could be added to the list of signers, or a signing key/machine might be compromised.
 In such a scenario the protocol needs to be able to defend itself against reorganizations and spamming.
 The proposed solution is that given a list of N authorized signers, any signer may only mint 1 block out of every K. This ensures that damage is limited, and the remainder of the miners can vote out the malicious user.

 ### Censorship {#censorship-attack}